You’re Not As Good as You Think You Are: The Dunning-Kruger Effect in Circus

 The Dunning-Kruger Effect is a phenomenon in which people with a little bit of knowledge or skill think they know more or have more skill than they do.

 Sound familiar?
-It should, because it’s crazy common.
+It should, because it’s crazy common, and almost everyone will participate at some point.
 When we look to our peers to evaluate our own performance we are most often wrong – sometimes a lot wrong.
 Low skill performers tend to grossly overestimate their performance or skills, while high skill performers tend to slightly underestimate.

 Newbies don’t know all the things they don’t know.